wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 ---

-Remove fss from Finish Create

----

-Msg on the suffix of Msgs

----

 Testing Documentation:
 Can use Actor.vi on its own in other modules

 ---

 Put comments in code for scripting

-in Msg methods (in actor)
-Future scripting, label the function call

 ---